expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 solvable until the invention of the Internet, public key crytpography, and the Bittorrent distributed communication protocol.

-Again, just becauese two things are "algorithms" does not mean they have anything else remotely in common.
+Again, just because two things are "algorithms" does not mean they have anything else remotely in common.

 Q:  *We will hear a lot more about it, but will it be in the context of things like Zynga's